robomeister/acemqcontainer/README.md

 ## Step 4 - Create a Project for ACE/MQ, allow Tiller access, and set the Security Context

-Execute the following commands to create an `ace` project and allow tiller to install to this project:
+Execute the following commands to create an `ace` project and allow tiller to install to this project (you can use whatever project name you like.
+The instructions below assume `ace`):

 ```
 oc new-project ace